ZeroCool940711/new-frontera/docs/source/topics/overview.rst

 ====================
-Frontera at a glance
+new_frontera at a glance
 ====================

-Frontera is an implementation of crawl frontier, a web crawler component used for accumulating URLs/links before downloading them from the web.
-Main features of Frontera are:
+new_frontera is an implementation of crawl frontier, a web crawler component used for accumulating URLs/links before downloading them from the web.
+Main features of new_frontera are:

 * Online processing oriented,
 * distributed spiders and backends architecture,